 (iii) provides for the making of an agreement that complies with subclauses (4) and (5).

-Penalty: $110 000.
+Penalty: a fine of $110 000.

 (3) Subclause (2)(i) does not require the operator of a petroleum operation or geothermal energy operation to engage in consultations with a workforce representative unless a member of the workforce engaged in the petroleum operation or geothermal energy operation has requested the workforce representative to be involved in those consultations.